devadvance/terminalcheatsheet/README.md

 ### Use the demo environment

 Using Docker, we can keep the demo environment consistent across collaborators.
+Note: all of these commands are from within the `demo_env` folder.

 To create a new image: